Our Commitments

 Endowment

-• Fossil fuel investments make up less than 2% of the endowment, and GW to is on track to fully divest by 2025.
-GW has no history of making direct public investments in fossil fuel companies, and since 2013 has not made commitments to invest in private funds that focus on businesses that derive the majority of their revenues from the extraction of fossil fuels.
+• GW has no history of making direct public investments in fossil fuel companies, and since 2013 has not made commitments to invest in private funds that focus on businesses that derive the majority of their revenues from the extraction of fossil fuels.

 Operations

-• GW earned STARS Gold with 79.77 points in 2023, more than 11 points higher than in 2020 (68.20).
+• In September 2025, GW earned STARS Platinum with 85.19 points, more than 17 points higher than in 2020 (68.20).
 This was the twelfth highest score achieved by a U.S. college or university in STARS version 2.2.
 The university is working to implement changes to increase performance within the engagement and operations categories.

 • In 2021, GW adopted a policy prohibiting the purchase of single-use plastics with university funds.
 Implementation is supported by a broad array of partners including safety and facilities, procurement, events and venues, and dining.
 More than 100 water bottle filling stations have been installed across GW's campuses including each residence hall and each major academic building.
 Vending machines and markets operated by GW Dining have eliminated plastic-bottled beverages except in instances where there is no alternative.